hapijs/boom/README.md

 {
     "statusCode": 423,
     "error": "Locked",
-    "message": "this account has been locked and it is your fault" }
+    "message": "this resource has been locked"
+}
 ```